arnavguneta/1070CPSC/pa3/README.md

 ### Arnav Guneta

 #### Description
-Refer to the README for PA2 [READEME.md for PA2](https://github.com/arnavguneta/1070CPSC/blob/master/pa2/README.md)PA3 implements a Dealership class that keeps track of a dealer’s vehicle inventory.
+Refer to the [READEME.md](https://github.com/arnavguneta/1070CPSC/blob/master/pa2/README.md) for PA2.
+PA3 implements a Dealership class that keeps track of a dealer’s vehicle inventory.
 It reads in data from a file (using a file pointer) specified as a command-line argument.

 #### Purpose
 The purpose of this assignment is to give you practice defining and implementing C++ classes.
 This assignment is related to PA2, consisting of the Car and Truck classes, with a few modifications.
 There will be the addition of a Vehicle class, which will be a parent class of Car and Truck.
 Allowed me to implement and practice inheritance and polymorphism.